Qumulo/StorageReport/README.md

 a test email.

 In the StorageReport directory, you will find three versions of the test_email program.
 These are compiled versions of the same program for the architectures: `macos-latest`, `ubuntu-latest`, and `windows-latest`.

+Before you run any of these programs, you should verify that you have execute permissions.
+This needs to be done because the process of executing
+"git clone" to download this software does not guarantee that permissions are preserved.

+Set the execute permissions for either Linux or MacOS with the command:

+`chmod a+x test_email.macos-latest (or test_email.ubuntu-latest)`

-Find the program based upon your architecture and run it by typing `./test_email.ubuntu-latest --config ./config/config.json` in a terminal window.
+Now, find the program based upon your architecture and run it by typing `./test_email.ARCHITECTURE --config ./config/config.json` in a terminal window.
 If there are no errors, a test email should be sent to the recipients in your config file.

 ### A note about using gmail as a relay

-Gmail by default does not allow email clients that don't use OAUTH 2 for authentication (like Thunderbird or Outlook).
-First you need to enable access to "Less secure apps" on your google settings.
+As of the end of May 2022, Gmail does not allow for "Less secure apps" to use their smtp server as a relay.
+If you wish to use Gmail, then you will need to setup 2-factor authentication and use a token key as the password in the config.json file.

 Also take into account that email From: header will contain the email address of the account being used to authenticate against the Gmail SMTP server(SMTP_USERNAME), the one on the email will be ignored by Gmail unless you add it as an alias.